shanilmohd/codemonk-assignment/task-2/README.md

 You can run this project on Kaggle by clicking the link below:

 [![Open in Kaggle](https://kaggle.com/static/images/open-in-kaggle.svg)](https://www.kaggle.com/code/mohamedshanil/fashion-eda)

-2.UI-streamlit: UI for the classification model using streamlit
+2. UI-streamlit: UI for the classification model using streamlit

+3. app.py: API for serving the model, developed using flask

+4.